HardenedBSD/gitlab-wiki/Home.md

 | security.bsd.unprivileged_proc_debug  | Unprivileged processes may use process debugging and tracing facilities        | Integer | 1              | 0                                       |
 | security.bsd.unprivileged_read_msgbuf | Unprivileged processes may read the kernel message buffer                      | Integer | 1              | 0                                       |

+## Untrusted/Insecure Kernel Modules

+HardenedBSD marks certain kernel modules as untrustworthy.
+In order to load a kernel module deemed untrustworthy, the `hardening.insecure_kmod` sysctl node needs to be set to `1`.
+When the `PAX_HARDENING` kernel option is set, the sysctl node is set to `0` by default (meaning: prohibit loading of untrusted kernel modules).
+Otherwise, it's set to `1`.

+If an untrusted kernel module is loaded via `loader.conf(5)`, the kernel module is still loaded.
+Users are encouraged to use the `kld_list` option in `rc.conf(5)` to load optional kernel modules rather than `loader.conf(5)`.
+Kernel modules marked as untrusted can still be compiled directly into the kernel.

+Kernel modules currently marked as untrusted:

+1. accf_dns
+1. accf_http
+1. lindebugfs
+1. linux
+1. linux64
+1. linux_common
+1. smbfs

 # Address Space Layout Randomization (ASLR)

 ASLR randomizes the layout of the virtual address space of a process